Eastern Shore Railroad (19th century): History

 In 1867, the Wicomico and Pocomoke Railroad (W&P) built a connection to the ESR at Salisbury, MD than ran east to Berlin, Maryland and in 1870 they extended the line west a short distance to the Wicomico River.
 In 1872, they extended it south to Snow Hill, Maryland.
 The extension and the lines built off it drove additional business to the ESR.

-In 1871, the Worcester & Somerset Railroad built a 9 mile line branch off of the ESR from a point at Kings Creek, called Peninsular Junction to Pocomoke City in 1871.
+In 1871, the Worcester and Somerset Railroad built a 9 mile line branch off of the ESR from a point at Kings Creek, called Peninsular Junction to Pocomoke City.

 In 1874, the Eastern Shore built an expensive fill and trestle that extended the rail terminal to what was known as “the Old Island”.
 And at the same time the W&P built a line from Berlin to Ocean City, Maryland, which opened in 1875 (and was extended across the Sinepuxent Bay in 1881 to the Hotel Atlantic.
 As a result, the ESR became part of the route between Baltimore and Ocean City.

 In 1876 the Worcester Railroad built a line from Snow Hill to Franklin City, Virginia and Chincoteague Bay for the purpose of transporting oysters and other shellfish to Philadelphia, but they also built a line north to Selbyville, thereby bypassing the ESR.

-The ESR constantly struggled to make money, but managed at times with revenue from shipping strawberries and oysters.
+The ESR constantly struggled to make money and was hindered by the Bay Line which prevented them from finding a connection South from the west side of the Bay.
+It managed to make some money with revenue from shipping strawberries and oysters, but not enough.
 In 1871 their locomotive, the Somerset, was seized in Delmar due to debts and around the same time the Delaware RR stopped leasing the line and the Eastern Shore took over management.
 In 1879 the mortgage bondholders foreclosed on the Eastern Shore and sold it at public auction to a new reorganized company of the same name, for which the state amended the charter in 1882.
+Around this time, the railroad stopped running to Crisfield.

 In 1883, the railroad was purchased by Alexander Cassatt and William Lawrence Scott with ownership starting on January 1, 1884.
 They were at the time building the New York, Philadelphia and Norfolk Railroad and the ESR was absorbed into that railroad, with the line from "Pocomoke Junction" - now Kings Creek - becoming the "Crisfield Branch".
 They immediately upgraded all of the rails from Delmar to Pocomoke Junction with Pennsylvania regulation steel rails.